 Icing Sheet print care and instructions

-(for Wafer Paper and Fabric Sheets please Google and see YouTube tutorials online as applications may differ for various projects)
+(for Wafer Paper please Google and see YouTube tutorials online as applications may differ for various projects)

-Once printed, cake toppers are at their best when used within 2 – 3 weeks.
-Up to 4 weeks if kept in it’s original heat-sealed bag.
+Once printed, icing sheets are at their best when used within 1-2 weeks.
+Up to 4 weeks if double-bagged / double-sealed and kept unopened.
+Double-bagging service is offered at the time of your order.

 EDIBLE PRINT STORAGE: